The Power of Recycling: How Small Acts Make a Big Difference

 your daily chores?
 Let us understand recycling in detail:

-Recycling Conserves Resources
+Recycling Conserve Resources

 When we recycle, used materials are converted into new products, reducing the need to consume